LimePoint/opschain-docs/docs/reference/concepts/step-runner.md

 #### Secure build secrets

-OpsChain uses the [`build_secrets` configuration from the project and environment](properties.md#project--environment-configuration) to load Kubernetes secrets into the step image build.
-Any environment variables configured in the corresponding Kubernetes secrets are made available as environment variables to commands run via `opschain-exec` in your Dockerfile.
+By default, OpsChain will supply the key value pairs configured in the `opschain-build-env` Kubernetes secret into the step runner image build.
+These are made available as environment variables to commands run via `opschain-exec` in your Dockerfile.

 For example, if your custom step runner requires a utility from an AWS S3 drive, you can add your AWS credentials as key value pairs to the `opschain-build-env` secret (the default secret created for use by OpsChain image builds):